dnikic/terminal-developer-workflow/README.md

 Compare to origin=last pulled state of file git dif origin/branchname/path/to/file.txt

+Read main.c as it was 4 commits ago using less text reader. git show HEAD~4:src/main.c

 Check  who & when wrote witch line in a file git blame path/to/file.txt
 ```